 Over the last few weeks many Financial Services businesses have moved their workforce from centralised offices to working remotely at home.
 We have seen the rapid deployment of remote solutions implemented around the world to address the immediate need to enable people to work from home.
 This hasn’t been possible for all staff, as some have had to remain on the trading floors, either due to a lack of stable infrastructure to their homes (quality and security) or the need to be able to demonstrate compliance, governance and supervision of a trading environment.
 Some countries have been more flexible in the definition of regulatory requirements than others.
 Compliance with regulations has always had elements of interpretation and it is therefore unsurprising that no two businesses have the same exact approach in addressing this.

-The New Normal for Trading Communications
+A New Paradigm for Trading Communications

 Financial Services businesses will need to review their business operating models, and primarily will look to ‘right-size’ their organisations to adapt to post lock down market conditions.
 We should expect a move from centralised offices, to more regional and home working as part of risk mitigation initiatives, and for regulators to be pushed to give clear guidance so as to avoid having staff kept in offices to trade (to meet their statutory compliance requirements) during a time when remote working should be mandatory.